DIY Black Weathered Vase

 I am loving the found, weathered vase look floating around Instagram and Pinterest.
 I can’t get enough.
 However, I wanted to save a bit of money and create my own.
-All it takes is a vase or pot, spray paint and a handful of dirt to create your own masterpiece!
+All it takes is a vase or pot, spray paint and a handful of dirt to create your own diy black weathered vase!

 Affiliate links are provided below.
 Please see my full disclosure.